+Monument Insurance Services Limited ("MISL") was incorporated on 22nd May 2017.
 MLIDAC is serviced by an intra-group services company based in Ireland.
-The principal drivers of establishing a services company were achieving cost-efficiency through integration of required services into one entity and to provide increased mobility of talent, allowing employees to work on other Monument related activity.
-During 2021 the MLIDAC services company, Monument Insurance Services Limited ("MISL"), was merged into Monument Insurance Belgium Services ("MIBS") creating a new entity, Monument Insurance European Services SRL ("MIES").
-The Irish branch of MIES will be the main service company for MLIDAC.
+During 2021, the MLIDAC services company, Monument Insurance Services Limited ("MISL"), was merged into Monument Insurance Belgium Services ("MIBS"), creating a new entity, Monument Insurance European Services SRL ("MIES").
+The Irish branch of MIES is the main service company for MLIDAC.
 As was the case with MISL, MIES is supported by Monument Re.